 The actor reached the university campus at around 7.40 pm and attended a public meeting, called by JNU Teacher's Association and JNUSU in response to Sunday's attack on students and teachers by a masked mob armed with sticks and rods.

 Deepika stood as former JNUSU president Kanhaiya Kumar was raising azaadi slogans and left by the time current president Aishe Ghosh started speaking.

-The actor's decision to not address the crowd prompted Ghosh to comment, 'when you are in a position, you should speak up'.
+Her decision to not address the crowd prompted Ghosh to comment, 'when you are in a position, you should speak up'.

 JNUTA secretary Surajit Majumdar said the actor came to express solidarity with the students.

 Deepika is in the capital to promote her upcoming release, Meghna Gulzar-directed 'Chhapaak'.